iosamuel/souch/README.md

 ### DELETE

 	products.delete('orangeId123', function(result){
-		console.log(result); // in these case 'result' is, again, the same JSON object that CouchDB send to POST });
+		console.log(result); // in this case 'result' is, again, the same JSON object that CouchDB send to POST });

 ### Design Docs